 In between the realizer and the terminal emulators can sit a multiplexor, which is a man in the middle that looks like a realizer from one side and like a terminal emulator from the other.
 It does hotkey switching amongst a set of terminal emulators, swallowing the hotkeys from the input stream and maintaining symbolic links that indicate which is the currently visible emulator.

 These components are loosely coupled.
-One can restart the multiplexor or the realizer without affecting the terminal emulators that they attach to.
-One can attach multiple realizers to a single terminal emulator, or multiplexor.
+One can restart the multiplexor, the input method, or the realizer without affecting the terminal emulators that they attach to.
+One can attach multiple realizers to a single terminal emulator, or multiplexor, or input method.